nook6e6f6f6b0d0a/memory-interaction-sim/HARDWARE_NOTES.md

 - banked memory (work RAM, video RAM, backup/save RAM)
 - tile/sprite-based graphics
 - compact, serialized game state stored in a save area

-No specific console, game, or cryptocurrency is referenced here.
 The notes below exist only to explain the kind of mental model that informed the design of this simulator.

 ---